Automorphisms of procongruence curve and pants complexes: Introduction

 Section~\ref{sect:anabelian} is devoted to a procongruence anabelian result for moduli stacks of curves with level structures, which, roughly speaking, states that isomorphisms between them correspond to orbits of Galois-equivariant $\ast$-isomorphisms between the corresponding procongruence levels (cf.\ Theorem \ref{mainanabelian}).
 In the last section, we deduce from it the absolute anabelian result stated at the end of the introduction, which describes the $\ast$-automorphisms of arithmetic proncongruence mapping class groups (cf.\ Theorem~\ref{absoluteanabelian}).

 {\bf Acknowledgements}.
-The starting point of this work was an unachieved project by Marco Boggi and Pierre Lochak (cf.\ \cite{BP}), who were joined by the second author.
-Eventually, Pierre Lochak decided to withdraw from it, due to divergences with the other two authors.
-We thank him for all discussions we had on this subject.
+The starting point of this work was an unachieved project by Marco Boggi and Pierre Lochak (cf.\ \cite{BP}).
+While the first draft of this paper was being elaborated, Pierre Lochak dropped from it, due to divergences with the other two authors.
+He later accepted to cosign the first version of the paper, but, eventually, decided to withdraw from the revised version of the paper.
+We thank him for the discussions we had.
+We are grateful to the referees for their valuable comments which helped us to improve the paper.